-Meiling Cheng is Professor of Theatre in Critical Studies at the USC School of Dramatic Arts.
+Meiling Cheng is professor of critical studies at the USC School of Dramatic Arts.
 She is a renowned live art theorist who was named a 2008 Guggenheim Fellow.
 She was an award-winning essayist, poet and short-story writer in Taipei, Taiwan, before she came to the United States for graduate studies and earned her MFA and DFA degrees in Theatre Arts from Yale University, School of Drama.

 At Yale, she worked as a dramaturg with August Wilson on his Pulitzer Prize-winning play, The Piano Lesson and with the MacArthur Award-winning director Lee Breuer on The Warrior Ant.
 More recently, she performed as an endurance interviewer in the Chinese artist Liu Ding’s live art piece, The Unerasable, in the 2012 Taipei Biennial.